We should begin preparing now for the Evacuation of Israel

-Summary: This article by guest author Franz Gayl (Major, USMC, retired) looks ahead beyond Israel’s current moment in the sun.
+Summary: This article by guest author Franz Gayl (Major, USMC, retired) looks ahead, beyond Israel’s current moment in the sun.
 They face a divided Arab people and even more fragmented Islamic societies, which they overawe by their massive military strength — exercised in the shadow of the world’s hyperpower.
 But these are ephemeral advantages; meanwhile the tides run against Israel.
 Invisibly, quietly, decisively.
-Deteriorating demographics, increasingly powerful enemies, and ever-growing hatred.
-For another perspective on this see The Fate of Israel.
+Deteriorating demographics, increasingly powerful enemies, and ever-growing hatred. or an analysis of Israel’s grand strategy, showing why it might lose, see The Fate of Israel.

 Including the West Bank, Israel comprises only 8,522 square miles, a strip of land area smaller than New Jersey.
 The preponderance her nearly 8 million citizens are concentrated in the northern half of Israel aggravating vulnerability through urbanization and high population density.
 Finally, she is surrounded by unfriendly neighbors, and antagonisms are growing.
 In a conflict she is constrained to internal lines, and her only relief is seaward.
 Israel has survived past conventional military conflicts benefiting from internal lines and maneuver finesse.
 Unfortunately, against surface, air, or high altitude electromagnetic pulse nuclear weapons attacks her conventional finesse is meaningless.
 Given Iran’s nuclear bomb progress and growing Palestinian discontent, an existential threat to Israel has arrived, and it is time to plan for contingencies.